Health programme in Myanmar

 Our partnership with Jhpiego, an affiliate of the Johns Hopkins University, aims to strengthen the capacity of the midwifery profession in Myanmar though the reform of pre-service midwifery education.

 Volunteer mentors based at Midwifery Colleges are building the capacity of the teaching faculty in clinical teaching and competence-based assessments.

 This strengthens the adoption of best practices to meet maternal and child health care, including lactation and family planning at community level.
 Volunteers monitor the use of the skills laboratories and e-libraries, making sure stafff are making the most of these facilities.
 Currently, five volunteers are placed at Yangon, Mandalay, PhaAhn, TaungGyi and Kalay midwifery training colleges.

 Reducing Neonatal Mortality - Integrated neonatal nursing care

 VSO is partnering with Pyin Oo Lwin and Shwe Bo hospitals in Mandalay region on an integrated neonatal nursing care project.
 Two paediatric nurse volunteers develop the clinical, management and planning skills of paediatric nurses to improve the standard of nursing care for newborns and their families.

-In collaboration with the Ministry of Health, a Sexual and Reproductive Health specialist volunteer has been placed as an advisor at the Department of Maternal and Reproductive Health Services.
-The advisor's role is to update operational policies and regulatory mechanisms for information and service provision to adolescents and young people and to conduct research to identify ways to improve utilisation of youth services.
+In collaboration with the Ministry of Health, a Sexual and Reproductive Health specialist volunteer has been placed as an adviser at the Department of Maternal and Reproductive Health Services.
+The adviser's role is to update operational policies and regulatory mechanisms for information and service provision to adolescents and young people and to conduct research to identify ways to improve utilisation of youth services.